acollign/netrunner-wiki/Development-Tips-and-Tricks.md

 #### Launching the Game Server

-After starting the REPL with `lein repl`, launch the game server by doing `(future-call dev)` from within the REPL.
+After starting the REPL with `lein repl`, launch the game server by doing:

+    (future-call dev)

+from within the REPL.

 #### Server